matt-antone/Scorer/memory-bank/progress.md

 - Conduct a full regression test of all game logic paths.
 - **Further UI/UX polish for the ResumeOrNewScreen**.
 - **Additional testing for edge cases (e.g., corrupted save files, mid-game interruptions)**.
+- Test the Pi App to ensure everything works as expected.
+- Verify the database setup and migrations.
+- Update project documentation to reflect the new structure and installation process.
+- Continue testing the Pi App for deeper issues or edge cases.
+- Verify the state server and phone clients.

 ## Current Status

 - **Overall:** The core Kivy application is functionally complete and stable on both macOS and the target Raspberry Pi hardware.
 All screens in the game flow are implemented.
 - **Focus:** The next major phase will be to implement the documented web client interactivity (setup, timers) and perform final testing.
+- The project is now structured with separate directories for the Pi App and state server.
+- The installer script and Pi App launcher have been updated to reflect the new structure.
+- All dependencies are installed correctly, and Alembic migrations are run successfully.
+- The project is now stable after a full dependency and installation overhaul.
+- The Pi App is confirmed to launch with all dependencies resolved.

 ## Known Issues